Dependency injection

 Abstract

 This chapter explains "Dependency Injection (DI)" as used in TYPO3.
-Readers interested in the general concepts and principles may want to look at, for example, Dependency Injection in "PHP The Right Way" or What is dependency injection? by Fabien Potencier.
-Whenever a class has a service dependency to another class the technique of dependency injection should be used to satisfy that need.
+Readers interested in the general concepts and principles may want to look at, for example, Dependency Injection in "PHP The Right Way" and What is dependency injection? by Fabien Potencier.
+Whenever a service has a service dependency to another class, the technique of dependency injection should be used to satisfy that need.
 TYPO3 uses a Symfony component for dependency injection.
-The component is PSR-11 compliant, and it is used throughout Core and extensions to standardize object initialization.
-By default all API services shipped with the TYPO3 Core system extensions offer dependency injection.
-The recommended usage is constructor injection.
-Available as well are method injection and interface injection.
-To activate the Symfony component for dependency injection a few lines of configuration are necessary.
+The component is PSR-11 compliant, and is used throughout core and extensions to standardize the process of obtaining service dependencies.

 Introduction

-The title of this chapter is "dependency injection" (DI), but the scope is a bit broader: In general, this chapter is about TYPO3 object lifecycle management and how to obtain objects, with one sub-part of it being dependency injection.
+The title of this chapter is "dependency injection" (DI), but the scope is a bit broader: In general, this chapter is about TYPO3 object lifecycle management and how to obtain services, with one sub-part of it being dependency injection.

 The underlying interfaces are based on the PHP-FIG (PHP Framework Interop Group) standard PSR-11 Container interface, and the implementation is based on Symfony service container and Symfony dependency injection components, plus some TYPO3 specific sugar.